-Changes in the system's goal, organization or structure are considered to be deeper and highly influential leverage points, which can shift the overarching framework.
+Changes in the system's goal, organization, or structure are considered to be deeper and highly influential leverage points that can shift the overarching framework.
 Such leverage points are also considered the hardest to implement.
-For example, it is much easier to recycle waste through a solid waste system versus re-engineering the design of all products to maximize reuse, refurbishment or repair, a foundational attribute of a true circular economy.
-Historically it seems evident that there has been a disproportionate focus, and reliance on, the easier to influence leverage points, such as numbers, stocks and flows.
-The structure of stocks and flows rank as low impact for changes because of the amount of time and resources needed to change physical infrastructure.
-You can see this evident in the time it takes for contaminants to get washed out of aquifers.
+For example, it is much easier to recycle waste through a solid waste system versus reengineering the design of all products to maximize reuse, refurbishment, or repair, a foundational attribute of a true circular economy.
+Historically, it seems evident that there has been a disproportionate focus and reliance on the easier-to-influence leverage points such as numbers, stocks, and flows.
+The structure of stocks and flows are viewed as having minimal influence for creating substantial changes because of the amount of time and resources needed to change physical infrastructure.
+You can see this evident in the time it takes for contaminants to be washed out of aquifers.
 The structure of the system would need to be completely changed to avoid the in-flow of pollutants into the water (stock).
-It is time to focus on Meadows' system-shifting leverage points to create the needed paradigm shift in the field of sustainability(Abson et al., 2016).
+It is time to focus on Meadows's (2010) system-shifting leverage points to create the needed paradigm shift in the field of sustainability (Abson et al., 2016).

 We can see various types of leverage points being addressed in many of the examples given in this report.
-While the resilient and circular city model envisions a system change of how materials flow in a process, many of the examples seek to make changes in the shallower, or less influential leverage points.
+While the resilient and circular city model envisions a system change of how materials flow in a process, many of the examples seek to make changes in the shallower, or less influential, leverage points.
 For example, regulating greenhouse gas emissions, increasing building efficiency, and increasing the amount of green space in a city all fall in the lower leverage points for sustainability.
 All of these actions deal with incrementally changing the existing systems versus changing the purpose of the overall system design.

-In order to envision, plan and design our model city, the goal and subsequent organization of the city must be re-thought, restructured, and reconnected.
-The following is a non-linear approach to applying the framework we propose to the purpose, design, and creation of cities from their inception through their development.
+To envision, plan, and design our model city, the goal and subsequent organization of the city must be rethought, restructured, and reconnected.
+The following is a nonlinear approach to applying the framework we propose to the purpose, design, and creation of cities from their inception through their development.